‘We still need more doctors’: Medical university in Summerlin expanding campus

 Increasing the number of medical professionals in Nevada can also spur the economy as businesses often make decisions on where to locate based on how good the health care and education systems are for an area, Umbach said.

-Roseman is in the process of obtaining accreditation to launch the medical degree program, and Coffman said within the next two years the university will likely be able to outline a timeline for when these degrees will be offered.
+Roseman is obtaining accreditation to launch the medical degree program, and Coffman said within the next two years the university probably will be able to outline a timeline for when these degrees will be offered.

 The medical school should be able to accommodate 60 students per class year at first and could expand to 120 students per year down the line, she said.